top of page

 What Affects the Cost of Concrete Repair

-• Simple surface cracks vs. deep structural faults.
+• Simple surface cracks versus deep structural faults.

 • Is the damaged area hard to reach (tight yard, stairs, landscaping around)?